 Setting healthy personal boundaries is important for living a balanced and fulfilled life.
 Our boundaries are a way of exercising self-control.
 Self-control is mastery of your thoughts, attitudes and actions.
-Therefore a person who knows who they are and is living authentically, will be confident establishing boundaries.
-Personal boundaries define your identity, sets expectations and shows respect for others.
+Therefore a person who knows who they are and is living authentically will be confident establishing boundaries.
+Personal boundaries define your identity, sets expectations and show respect for others.
 Setting boundaries is good, but maintaining them is even more important.
-Only a person who knows, and is secure in who they are can do this effectively, thus the importance of Discovering the True You.
+Only a person who knows and is secure in who they are can do this effectively, thus the importance of Discovering the True You.

 Guard your heart above all else, for it determines the course of your life (Prov.4:23 NLT).

 Jesus practiced this when He was on earth.
 After dealing with his opposers, speaking to the crowds, and performing astounding miracles, He often pulled away to a place of solitude.
 After His infamous miracle of feeding the five thousand with five loaves and two fish, He sent the disciples ahead of Him to Gennesaret.
 Later, He sent the crowd away, then He

 …went up into the hills by Himself to pray.
 Night fell while he was there alone.
 (Matt.14:23 NLT).